shauryauppal/DiseaseTrendsGoogle/README.md

      print("Trends Score Graph")
      show_graph(trend_score_sorted, top_n)

-# Hypothesis: A disease is defined here Trending based on it's Search Interest.
+#### Hypothesis: A disease is defined here Trending based on it's Search Interest.
 More search by people for a disease would we done when a large number of people are suffering from a disease.

+### Author
+Shaurya Uppal [shauryauppal00111@gmail.com]